Devarshi Ramanath Shastri: Honours

-Owing to his mesmerising oratory skills and vast knowledge of Bhagavat Purana, Devarshi Ramanath Shastri was honoured with the highest seat (Mukhyasana) twenty times at the ‘108 recitations’ (of Shrimad Bhagawat) ceremonies at different places.
-A well-known litterateur and philanthropist, late Pt.
-Hanuman Prasad Poddar, erstwhile editor of famous magazine ‘Kalyan’ published by Gita Press Gorakhpur, had acknowledged Devarshi Ramanath Shastri's scholarly contribution to the publication of this puranic text.
-While in Mumbai, Raja Baldev Das Birla also honoured him as the presiding chair at Bhagawat discourses.
-He was regarded as a great scholar of Pushtimarg sect and Shuddhadvaita.
+Recognized for his scholarship on the Bhagavata Purana, Devarshi Ramanath Shastri presided as chief chair (Mukhyasana) at several traditional 108-recitation (parayana) ceremonies of the text.
+Philanthropist and Gita Press editor Hanuman Prasad Poddar acknowledged Shastri’s scholarly contributions to the publication of the Bhagavata Purana.
+In Mumbai, industrialist Raja Baldev Das Birla appointed him to chair discourses on the scripture.
+Shastri also authored foundational texts on Pushtimarg theology and Shuddhadvaita philosophy, including Shuddhadvait Siddhantasaar and Shuddhadvaita Darshan.

 A Versatile Personality

 Devarshi Ramanath Shastri possessed a charming personality and was a versatile person having varied interests in which he excelled.
 He learnt painting from J.J.
-School of Art, Mumbai and created many remarkable paintings in oil and water colour.
-Some of his famous oil paintings, like ‘Sheron ka Swarajya’ (the kingdom of the lions), ‘Shardool Vikram’, and ‘Radha Madhav’ were much talked about and were displayed at various exhibitions with a sign board saying ‘Not for Competition’.
+School of Art, Mumbai and created many paintings in oil and water colour.
+Some of his known oil paintings, like ‘Sheron ka Swarajya’ (the kingdom of the lions), ‘Shardool Vikram’, and ‘Radha Madhav’ were exhibited at various art exhibitions, where they were displayed with a sign reading ‘Not for Competition’.
 Many of his paintings have found a place of honour in the drawing rooms of art connoisseurs and in art galleries.
 He was also an accomplished photographer, cricketer and chess player, who would compete with the European members of the prestigious erstwhile Hindu Jimkhana Club, of which he was a member.